exporl/apex/documentation/examples/index.md

      </results>
 ```

-Even if is not specified in the experiment file Apex3 will save a
+Even if is not specified in the experiment file APEX 4 will save a
 results file in XML.
 The results file will display the correct answers,
 the reversals, the entire sequence of responses, and the average
 threshold based on the number of reversals and the magnitude of the